sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 <img src="diff-v2.png" style="width:100%">

 As discussed in the mathematical model part, reference counting requires an extra pass to collect cycles.
 This is generally be done by two strategies: backup tracing, which traces (part of) the heap occasionally, and trial deletion, which attempts to decrease $\rho(w)$ by trial-and-error guided by heuristics.
-However, notice that there is also counterpart for that in tracing: the sweeping phase.
-In addition, while tracing converges to the fixed point value stating from the lower bound 0, reference counting starts from the upper bound, which is all incoming pointers that existed historically.
+However, notice that there is also a counterpart for that in tracing: the sweeping phase.
+In addition, while tracing converges to the fixed point value starting from the lower bound of all reference counts at 0, reference counting starts from the upper bound, which contains all incoming pointers that existed at the time of the previous collection.

 ## Hybrids